bacalhau-project/bacalhau/docs/examples/data-engineering/blockchain-etl/index.md

 ### Massive Scale Ethereum Analysis

-Ok so that works.
+Ok, so that works.
 Let's scale this up!
 We can run the same analysis on the entire Ethereum blockchain (up to the point where I have uploaded the Ethereum data).
 To do this, we need to run the analysis on each of the chunks of data that we have stored on IPFS.
 We can do this by running the same job on each of the chunks.

 See the appendix for the `hashes.txt` file.